tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 - "plastic expression" occurs 5 times
 - "plastic value" occurs 3 times

+I believe the counts from this short passage are representative of the relative frequency with which he uses these qualifiers.
+That is, my impression is that he mentions the "plastic means" more frequently than he does the other phrases.

-For example, he uses the word with all three of these qualifiers in the eighth paragraph:
+For context, following is an example from the eighth paragraph of *The New Art -- The New Life* in which he uses the word "plastic" with all three of these qualifiers:

-> But the new art differs from the art of the past also from the viewpoint of relationships.
-> If purely plastic expression is created by "the relationships" of line, plane surface, and color in their purely plastic values, then these means *exist only through their relationships.*
+> If purely *plastic expression* is created by "the relationships" of line, plane surface, and color in their purely *plastic values,* then these means exist only through their relationships.
-> Therefore, relationships are just as important as the plastic means.  [p.
-246, emphasis in original].
+> Therefore, relationships are just as important as the *plastic means.*  [p.
+246, emphasis added].

 One of the reasons I decided to read his writings in chronological sequence is that I was hoping to find a definition of the term, or at least learn to be more comfortable with it when I encountered it.
 Naturally, if one wants to learn something, it makes sense to start at the beginning!

 Unfortunately -- as far as I can tell, anyway -- he never really defines the term.
-And although I had a hunch that it had something to do with composition, I was never really 100% sure what he meant by the it.
+And although I had a hunch that it had something to do with composition, I was never really 100% sure what he meant by it.
-Importantly, despite the fact that I had a sense of what he meant, I would not be able to explain it to somene with confidence.
+Most importantly, despite the fact that I had a sense of what he meant, I would want to be more more comfortable with the term before trying to explain it to somene with confidence.

 As I went through his articles and essays, it became more and more clear that I needed to back up to and learn about the artists who inspired Mondrian: Paul Cézanne and the Cubists.